-Additionally, we wanted to create a platform where Muslims can appreciate and understand where non-Muslim, and the secular society are coming from too, such as their views on the issues and concerns in this day and age.
+Additionally, we wanted to create a platform where Muslims could appreciate and understand non-Muslim and secular society opinions on current issues.

-As an educator, I feel that there is a need for us to teach alongside theology and jurisprudents to our youths, to enable them to understand morality, and provide them with a template in living an ethical lifestyle that is underpinned by our scriptures.
-This is so that even those who do not follow our scriptures would be able to appreciate and sign up to it, to make this world a fair and equitable place for us all to live in peace and harmony.
+As an educator, I feel we need to teach our youth about morality, alongside theology and jurisprudence, and provide them with an ethical life template underpinned by our scriptures.
+This is so that even those who do not follow our scriptures will be able to appreciate and sign up to make this world equitable, so we can all live in peace and harmony.

-It is why we have begun to create material for teachers, children and families, to provide an opportunity where they can us them to inculcate virtuous and ethical living, spiritual living and religious living in Muslim societies.
+We have begun to create materials for teachers, children and parents to provide an opportunity to instil virtuous, ethical, spiritual and religious living in Muslim societies.

-9/11 was a significant time for Muslims living in pluralistic societies.
-Things gradually began to change and people’s perceptions of Muslims began to shift.
+9/11, the bombing of the Twin Towers in the United States, was a significant time for Muslims living in pluralistic societies.
+Perceptions of Muslims began to shift, resulting in Islam being examined quite critically.
 Islam began to be projected and portrayed as an aggressive and authoritarian ideology.
-Many started questioning Islam, which resulted in Islam being examined quite critically.

-I came to this country in 1986, and I remember doing things that our faith deters from, such as not eating pork and not drinking alcohol.
+I arrived in England in 1986, and I remember following Muslim guidance, such as not eating pork or drinking alcohol.
 It was considered a respected choice at that time.
-However, that spirit seemed to come under scrutiny – there was distress created from the aftermath of 9/11 and like many others I too wanted to contribute towards change in the narrative of the story.
+However, that spirit seemed to come under scrutiny in the aftermath of 9/11 and like many others, I wanted to contribute to a new narrative.

-There needs to be a way for people to train and implement these moral values.
+There needs to be a way for people to learn and implement these moral values.

-Islam provides a template on how to practically adopt these values but sadly little significance has been given.
+Islam provides a template on how to practically adopt these values, but this has sadly received little attention.

-I strongly believe that learning and implementing these values is critical from a young age, which is why our main focus is to promote character education in schools from a very young age.
-This is because as you grow older, it becomes harder to change the core aspects of our character.
-It was through my studies that I realised the importance of character education, and its capabilities to transform societies.
+I strongly believe that learning and implementing these values is critical from a young age, which is why the Foundation’s main focus is to promote character education from the word ‘go’.
+As you grow older, character traits can be harder to change.
+Through my studies, I realised the importance of character education to transform society.

-I began doing some TV debates and had the opportunity of working with Sheikh Ibrahim Mogra on a number of series on some local Muslim channels, where we realised we shared the same concerns and believed that character education should be taught in our madressahs and schools.
-We envisaged that this education has the potential to even replace policies like Prevent and could aid in teaching and leading a more cohesive society.
+I began participating in TV debates and had the opportunity to work with Sheikh Ibrahim Mogra on local Muslim channels.
+We shared the same concerns and believed that character education should be taught in our madrasas and schools.
+It had the potential to replace policies like Prevent and aid in teaching, leading to a more cohesive society.

-So we began discussing these issues, and thought if we created this foundation together we can use this platform to talk about various issues that concern us today, not just in the educational sphere but the political sphere too.
-We can use it to discuss different aspects such as islamophobia, LGBTQ+ community, Prevent and other affairs, where we were witnessing it to receive such diverse responses, from extreme to passive.
-We felt there was appropriate considerations and deliberations missing while discussing these issues, and we wanted to make people aware and encourage the use of ethical based approaches while dealing with sensitive issues.
-This in return not only helps to represent our community in a better light but also aids in creating a more cohesive society.
+We thought that by creating the Foundation together, we could use this platform to talk about current issues, not just in education, but in the political sphere too.
+Aspects include Islamophobia, the LGBTQ+ community, Prevent and other affairs, where we witnessed extreme to passive opinions.
+We wanted to make people aware and encourage the use of ethical based approaches, while dealing with sensitive issues.
+This would not only help to present our community in a better light, but also help to create a more cohesive society.

 Join Our Newsletter